 Here’s another brownie recipe adapted from Maida Heatter.
 I made a half batch this morning and they are very good.
-They require a bit more mixing (10 minutes worth) than the Nancy Baggett’s and Alice Medrich’s brownies, but the mixing pays off if you like a very crispy crust.
+They require a good bit of mixing, but the mixing pays off if you like a very crispy crust.
 Of course the very high heat also contributes to the crust.
 Maida Heatter calls for a heat of 425, so what you end up with are brownies with burnt edges that need to be trimmed (which she notes in the book).
 They are characterized by being very fudgy in the center and very crisp on the top and bottom.
 If you make them, don’t make your final assessment until after you have cooled and chilled the brownies.
 Consider it a critical part of the directions.
 When I took my brownies out of the oven, they seemed grainy, bordering on cakey and overall unimpressive.
 After I plunged the pan in ice water, let them cool, then chilled them thoroughly, the brownies were outstanding.

 Maida's Palm Beach Brownies